 Studio Headphones vs Studio Monitors

 Now, I appreciate that many of you may not have the space or budget for studio monitors.
 Equally, plenty of you may be used to and very comfortable with mixing on headphones.
 That being said, you are not going to achieve the best possible mix using headphones as your primary listening source.
 Studio headphones are fantastic (not to mention very important) as a way to check the balance of your mixes while you work.
 Much of your audience is likely to listen on headphones.
 Due to the psychoacoustic nature of headphones, you will want to make sure your music sounds good on them as well.
 Even mastering engineers will use headphones for reference but they will always finalize the work using studio monitors.

 There are many different types of headphones to choose from.
 In-ears are small and portable but generally won’t provide the quality needed in the studio.
 On-ear headphones sound open and airy but won’t give you much noise cancellation.
 Over-ear studio headphones are likely to be the best bet for most of you as they offer superior quality in terms of frequency response and sound reproduction.
-Open back headphones are fantastic for mixing and mastering as they create less stress on the ears and give a generally clearer sound.
-Closed back headphones are the thing to buy if you’re looking to do a lot of recording.
+Open-back headphones are fantastic for both studio and live mixing and mastering as they create less stress on the ears and give a generally clearer sound.
+Closed-back headphones are the thing to buy if you’re looking to do a lot of recording.
 Apply this knowledge to your own situation and make the right choice when buying headphones.